The Gambling Law Review: Macau

 The MSAR may:

-- sequester a concession or sub-concession when an unjustified suspension occurs or is imminent, or grave deficiencies in the organisation of the concessionaire are verified or in the general condition of the premises or material used for the operation of the concession or sub-concession;
+- sequester a concession or sub-concession when an unjustified suspension occurs or is imminent, or grave deficiencies in the organisation of the concessionaire or in the general condition of the premises or material used for the operation of the concession or sub-concession are verified;

 - redeem a concession or sub-concession before its term by compensating the concessionaire or sub-concessionaire;